Real Time with Bill Maher: Critical response

 The response to the first season was mostly mixed.
-On Metacritic, it has a score of 43% based on reviews from 5 critics, indicating "mixed or average reviews".
+On Metacritic, the season has a weighted average score of 43 out of 100 based on 5 critics' reviews, indicating "mixed or average reviews".
 Nancy Franklin of The New Yorker said "There’s also more of Maher in the new show, and it’s no big surprise that more Maher is less.
 He’s a jerk of the old school, full of unexamined anxiety and arrogance, with a habit of using sexual stereotypes from half a century ago both to put down and to compliment people."
 The New York Times called the show "Fox News of the antiwar movement" and described it as "a flagrantly liberal talk show that provides like-minded viewers with instant gratification."

 Television host Larry King called Real Time "one of the best shows on television".
 Maher was a regular guest on Larry King Live as well as co-host at various times, and co-emcee of the final show, along with Ryan Seacrest.

 Common Sense Media's website says, "Comedian Bill Maher is very funny, very well-informed, and very insightful, but he's also very crass."
 It later says, "Maher also expects his audience to have plenty of tolerance for blue humor.
 His jokes are profane and riddled with explicit sexual references, and he often pokes fun at the use and abuse of alcohol and other intoxicants.
 It's funny, but it's very much aimed at adults."
 The site gives Real Time with Bill Maher an "overall quality" rating of 4 out of 5 stars.

 Ruthless Reviews was also positive, saying, "Maher's show is as good as ever, which means that the sacred and the profane continue to be discussed with intelligence, humor, and the occasional silliness" and that it "works so well because he selects provocative guests and I can't remember the panel ever having a dull conversation.
 Maher is smart and witty (and clearly in control), which means that he won't let his guests get away with bullshit."